 Inner Join in SQL

-SQL Inner join basically gives records that have matching values in the participating tables.
-For example, let’s say, we have two tables, Table A and Table B. When inner join in SQL is applied on these two tables, it will get only those records which are common to both Table A and Table B
+SQL Inner join gives records that have matching values in the participating tables.
+For example, let’s say, we have two tables, Table A and Table B. When inner join in SQL is applied on these two tables, it will get only those records that are common to both Table A and Table B

 Interested in learning SQL?
 Enroll in our SQL Training now!

 where SELECT, INNER JOIN, and ON are the keywords, columns are the list of columns, table1 is the first table, table2 is the second table, and column_x and column_y are the columns for performing the inner join, followed by a semicolon.

 Let’s apply inner join to two tables, the employee table, and the department table

 Select employee.e_name, employee.e_dept, department.d_name, department.d_location from employee

 INNER JOIN department